-It’s been a year since I left my full time job as a Digital Content Editor and a trends agency and fell into the freelance life.
+It’s been a year since I left my full time job as a Digital Content Editor at a trends agency and fell into the freelance life.
 When I decided to go ‘all in’ on this career, it was a happy accident.
 I found that this was a perfectly viable pathway to something unknown but likely greater than what I could achieve by putting in 40 hours+ a week at an office.
 Now I reflect back on my actions of the last year, I’ve learnt a great deal about work life balance, because no surprise, it doesn’t exist when you work from home and your lifestyle is somewhat commercialised.
-I’ve also had to learn how to remove some of the personal from the business, it’s also a point I’ve been working on in therapy for the last few months.
 So whether or not you feel like you’re drowning in Instagram woes or wondering what it’s like to do this as your main source of income, here are the things I’ve learnt from blogging full time with the added wisdom of hindsight.

 1. Separate your personal from business

 I’m starting with the hardest because it’s the most important.
 As a blogger or influencer, it feels like our success is entirely based on how likeable we are, how relatable or beautiful.
 We know we can’t please everyone yet we run ourselves down trying to do the impossible.
 What comes next are those feelings of never being good enough and the hurt we face from rejection.
 I’m still working on this because there’ll never be a time where this comes naturally to us but these are a few tips I use to check myself and maintain a better work life balance:

 - Don’t work on weekends, including posting (unless it’s paid and agreed in advance).
 Even if there’s a tight deadline there’s always time tomorrow.